vhiribarren/vscode-tetromino/README.md

 - `x`: rotate block to left
 - `p`: pause

-## Implementation choivces and limitations
+## Implementation choices and limitations

 This game was originally created for Atom.